adamDilger/resume/resume.typ

 = Personal Projects

 *#underline(link("https://adventory.gift")[Adventory]) - Christmas Present List Manager*
-- Vue3/Nuxt PWA to view, manage and update live Christmas lists for a group, deployed on cloudflare workers with turso database, authenticated via Google Oauth
+- Vue3/Nuxt PWA to view, manage and update live Christmas lists for a group, deployed on Cloudflare Workers with Turso database, authenticated via Google Oauth

 *E-paper display wireless dashboard*
-- Custom ESP32 based e-paper display to show live data from a range of sources including weather, solar power generation, with data collated/polled from a deno deploy serveless function
+- Custom ESP32 based e-paper display to show live data from a range of sources including weather, solar power generation, with data collated/polled from a Deno Deploy serverless function

 *Raspberry Pi Time Tracker*
 - Golang/sqlite/svelte app to track and log the time of entering and leaving the office, deployed with Docker on a Raspberry Pi, using CSS animations to display the data in the look of a radar